bodrick/awesome/TOPICS.md

 *   [leereilly/games](https://github.com/leereilly/games) - :video\_game: A list of popular/awesome video games, add-ons, maps, etc. hosted on GitHub.
 Any genre.
 Any platform.
 Any engine.
 *   [Codeusa/Borderless-Gaming](https://github.com/Codeusa/Borderless-Gaming) - Play your favorite games in a borderless window; no more time consuming alt-tabs.

-## keyboard-emulation

-*   [AntiMicroX/antimicrox](https://github.com/AntiMicroX/antimicrox) - Graphical program used to map keyboard buttons and mouse controls to a gamepad.
-Useful for playing games with no gamepad support.
-*   [lucassklp/Desktop.Robot](https://github.com/lucassklp/Desktop.Robot) - A library used to control your mouse and keyboard programmatically in .NET Core
-*   [symless/synergy-core](https://github.com/symless/synergy-core) - Open source core of Synergy, the cross-platform keyboard and mouse sharing tool (Windows, macOS, Linux)

 ## bus-driver

 *   [nefarius/ViGEmBus](https://github.com/nefarius/ViGEmBus) - Windows kernel-mode driver emulating well-known USB game controllers.